 In this episode, a news report announces fears of the “Osaka Flu”.
 Another scene shows an infected Japanese factory worker coughing into a package, which is then sent to the United States.

-These are just three examples which theorists believe to have predicted the widespread pandemic illness.
+These are just three examples that theorists believe to have predicted the widespread pandemic illness.
 Many are sceptical to these ideas and cast doubt on whether their writings are just mere coincidences.
 What do you think?